What was lost and what survived devastating Notre Dame fire

 Unknown

-Officials could not immediately say Tuesday whether the "True Cross" — a 9.45-inch part of the cross that Christ was crucified on — survived the blaze.
+Officials could not immediately say Tuesday whether the "True Cross" — a 9.45-inch part of the cross that the church says Jesus was crucified on — survived the blaze.

-The fate of a 3.5-inch-long nail, believed to be used in the crucifixion and that was inside the cathedral, was also unknown.
+The fate of a 3.5-inch-long nail said to have been used in the crucifixion, which was inside the cathedral, was also unknown.

-It also wasn't clear if a famed 14th-century life-sized statue of the Virgin Mary and baby Jesus survived the blaze.
+It also was not clear whether a famed 14th-century life-size statue of the Virgin Mary and the baby Jesus survived the blaze.